Visit Historic Fort Griffin State Park in Texas

 We then set out for a early evening walk with our canine traveling companions Fanny and Fritz and engaged with some good conversation and storytelling with our neighboring campers and Yeah some of the stories embellished coming from all of us and it made for some good laughs.

 After that we went back to our campsite grabbed our lantern and played some games at the picnic table.

 But after total darkness set in we were stunned by the amazing sky filled with more stars than you could imagine and reminded us of how spectacular the universe really is.

 If you get down Texas Way be sure and stop in and visit this Texas State Park in Albany, TX

 Mary Jane & Ed

-ps: Before your next camping adventure be sure and visit our https://outdoorfamilystore.com Outdoor Family Store for great deals on camping essentials!
+PS: Before your next camping adventure be sure and visit our https://outdoorfamilystore.com Outdoor Family Store for great deals on fishing essentials!